 With discrimination and harassment claims, the case does not start in court.
 Instead, it begins with the state agency if there is one; in Massachusetts, a complaint is filed with MCAD or with the EEOC.
 The two agencies work together so filing with one means you file with both.
 Generally, one may not file a court case alleging discrimination or harassment until the EEOC has dismissed the case.
 There are some exceptions, however, such as lawsuits under the equal pay act.
 Once the EEOC issues a right to sue letter, one must bring a lawsuit within 90 days.

-Discrimination and harrassment claims can be complicated, and it is important to meet all deadlines, like the 90 day deadline above.
-An experienced employment law attorney can help navigate the process efficiently and effectively.
-If you would like to learn more about discrimination and harassment laws in Massachustts, contact us to schedule a consultation.
+Discrimination and harassment claims can be complicated, and it is important to meet all deadlines, like the 90-day deadline above.
+An experienced employment law attorney, like David Katz, can help navigate the process efficiently and effectively.
+If you would like to learn more about discrimination and harassment laws in Massachusetts, contact the Katz Law Group at 508-480-8202 to schedule a consultation.